Naturhistoriska/NRM-DNA-lab/README.md

 See [doc/analyses/README.md](doc/analyses/README.md) for description.

-## Data submission to public databases
+## Data Submission to Public Databases

 Sequence data can be submitted to public databases such as [Genbank](https://www.ncbi.nlm.nih.gov/genbank/submit/) or